 If a student or instructor loses their temporary password, have them contact the ASM administrator.
 The administrator can provide the temporary password or generate a new one.

 Manage a lost or stolen device that’s enrolled in Apple School Manager Apple Deployment Program

 The Apple Find My iPhone/iPad service includes an Activation Lock feature.
 Activation Lock prevents non-authorized users from using or reselling a lost or stolen device that’s enrolled in Apple Deployment Program.

-Endpoint Management includes an ASM Activation Lock security action that enables you to send a lock code to an ASM Apple Deployment Program enrolled device.
+XenMobile includes an ASM Activation Lock security action that enables you to send a lock code to an ASM Apple Deployment Program enrolled device.

 To release the lock from the console, click the security action Activation Lock Bypass.
 For information about bypassing an activation lock, see Bypass an iOS activation lock.
 The user also can leave the login blank and type the ASM activation lock bypass code as the password.
 That information is available in Device Details, on the Properties tab.